-Concept and design TextileLab Amsterdam, Independent Designer
+Concept developer and Designer TextileLab Amsterdam, Independent Designer

 REFLOW

 Textiles have been a critical and polluting industry since the Industrial Revolution - each year, 14,000 tons of textiles are thrown away in Amsterdam only.
 The Amsterdam Pilot will increase the recycling percentage of home textiles, through redesigning diverse methods for collection with citizens, while providing feedstock for the recycling industries.